 - it’s packed with protein, healthy carbs and lotsa veggies

 - and it’s kind of pretty, don’t you think?

 I think the key to al fresco dining, is to keep it simple, and easy to eat.
 That means, no knives, nothing messy or drippy, and a meal that packs lots of different food groups onto one plate -or preferably a bowl.
 SO much easier to manage.

 I often use a lentil or chickpea pasta in my pasta salads because I like the extra protein and fiber these pastas provide.
 They also have a more firm texture which is just perfect for a pasta salad.
 If you haven’t tried them, check ’em out!
 There are a few different brands out there, but the one I’ve used the most is Banza.
 Let me know if you’ve tried one that you like.

-- 1- 8 ounce package of Banza chickpea shell pasta
+- 1- 8 ounce package of shell pasta Chickpea or whole grain

 - 2 teaspoons salt

 - 1/2 pound thin asparagus ends snapped off, and spears sliced into 1-2" pieces

 - 1/4 pound fresh green beans trimmed and sliced into 1-2" pieces